Skip to main content

 Invite team members

-Add colleagues to your workspace and assign them to groups.
+Add colleagues to your workspace and assign their roles and groups.

 Set up SSO

-Automatically assign users to groups based on your identity provider.
+Automatically assign roles and groups based on your identity provider.